ingadhoc/sale/sale_exception_print/README.rst

 To install this module, you need to:

 #.
-Only need to install the module
+Only need to install the module.

 Configuration
 =============